Skip to main content

 content:mediaMessageContent];

-Before sending, the image will be compressed in quality and a thumbnail will be generated for display in the chat UI.
-GIFs do not have thumbnails and will not be compressed.
+Before sending, images are compressed in quality and thumbnails are generated for display in the chat UI.
+GIFs do not have thumbnails and are not compressed.

-• Thumbnail for Image Messages: The SDK will generate a large image that meets the standard size requirements at 30% quality of the original image before uploading and sending.
-The longest side of the compressed image will not exceed 240 px.
+• Thumbnails for image messages: The IMLib SDK generates a large image that meets standard size requirements at 30% of the original image quality before uploading and sending.
+The compressed image's longest side does not exceed 240 px.
 The thumbnail is used for display in the chat UI.

-• Image: If the original image is not selected when sending the message, the SDK will generate a large image that meets the standard size requirements at 85% quality of the original image before uploading and sending.
-The longest side of the compressed image will not exceed 1080 px.
+• Images: If the original image is not selected for sending, the IMLib SDK generates a large image that meets standard size requirements at 85% of the original image quality before uploading and sending.
+The compressed image's longest side does not exceed 1080 px.

 Sending Media Messages